 - cargo security – goods on pallets will never be placed upside down during transport (the courier will not confuse the bottom of the load with the top), they are very well protected against deformation and impacts from hitting the ground while being moved, and the risk that they will be accidentally dropped is minimal – the courier cannot throw your parcel, which often happens to goods in cardboard boxes only,

-- favourable price – if you are able to collect a larger number of parcels and ship them all together on a pallet, the cost will be much lower than sending each product separately.
+- favorable price – if you are able to collect a larger number of parcels and ship them all together on a pallet, the cost will be much lower than sending each product separately.

 However, when you have a larger number of pallet shipments and the goods to be shipped on a pallet are of different sizes, you may face the problem of optimal stacking of the pallet.
 In such a situation, it is much easier to use an algorithm to Find a Missing Dimension.
-You have only to enter any number of parcels with their specific dimensions (you can enter many different dimensions of parcels) and the algorithm will arrange them in such a way as to maximise the use of the available space.
+You have only to enter any number of parcels with their specific dimensions (you can enter many different dimensions of parcels) and the algorithm will arrange them in such a way as to maximize the use of the available space.
 You receive an immediate answer to the question of how many parcels will fit on a pallet of a determined load height.
 It is just as easy to plan the arrangement of goods in a container or in any cargo space.